ampotos/dynStruct/README.md

 # dynStruct
-dynStruct is a tool using dynamoRio to monitor memory access of an ELF binary via a data gatherer, and use this data to revcover structure of the original code.
+dynStruct is a tool using dynamoRio to monitor memory access of an ELF binary via a data gatherer, and use this data to recover structures of the original code.

-The data gathered can also be used to quickly find where and by who a menber of a structure is write or read.
+The data gathered can also be used to quickly find where and by which function a menber of a structure is write or read.

 Today only the data gatherer is available, the recovering of structures and a webui will come.